FutureMarkRwanda/BA_Notes/Networking/Wireless_Network_Configuration_Notes.md

 - Select 5 GHz for speed or 2.4 GHz for range, depending on needs.
 - Channels 1, 6, or 11 (2.4 GHz) or 36+ (5 GHz) minimize interference.

-Scenario: A small office configures a wireless router with WPA3 and 5 GHz for employee laptops, ensuring secure and fast connectivity across a 50-foot radius.
+A small office configures a wireless router with WPA3 and 5 GHz for employee laptops, ensuring secure and fast connectivity across a 50-foot radius.

 ---